gcc42/hugo-redirect/README.md

 Redirection comes in very handy in these cases.

-Hugo Redirect currently supports static meta refresh based redirects and `_redirect` file generation for [Netlify](https://netlify.com).
-I plan to add `.htaccess` generation (for Apache / Nginx servers) at some point as well.
-Static meta refreshes should be avoided in favor of `_redirect/.htaccess` whenever possible.
+Hugo Redirect currently supports static meta refresh based redirects, `_redirect` generation for [Netlify](https://netlify.com) and and `.htaccess` (for Apache / Nginx servers) generation.

 This is not a standalone theme.
 It is a [Hugo](https://gohugo.io) theme component (sort of like a plugin) providing easy URL redirect capabilities to Hugo sites.
 A working demo of this redirection is available on my site at [https://prag.io/cv](https://prag.io/cv).